New immunotherapy studies for people with advanced melanoma

 July 24, 2017

-Two new studies of investigational and FDA-approved immunotherapies for advanced melanoma are opening soon at Providence Cancer Center.
+Two new studies of investigational and FDA-approved immunotherapies for advanced melanoma are opening soon at Providence Cancer Institute.

 Opening in July: A phase 3, randomized study of adjuvant immunotherapy with nivolumab combined with ipilimumab versus ipilimumab or nivolumab monotherapy after complete resection of stage IIIb/c/d or stage IV melanoma